 Crowded teeth can occur at any age, resulting in teeth which are misaligned to some degree.
 This can affect oral health as well as appearance, so dentists may recommend correcting crowded teeth in children.
-Cosmetic dentistry for crowded teeth is also common among adults; treatment options include veneers, Invisalign, and other types of braces.
+Cosmetic dentistry for crowded or overlapping teeth is also common among adults; treatment options include veneers, Invisalign, and other types of braces.

 Before you make the decision about how to go about fixing your crowded teeth, you can read this guide we’ve put together about the options for both children and adults.
 We will share with you: